Blogging can be a great creative outlet. It is also an opportunity to turn an idea into profits.

 Once the proposal landed in my inbox and I saw the price, I’ll admit my jaw hit the ground.
 Then, I did the math.
 I figured out how many courses I’d need to sell to break even before I would see profits.

-I quickly realized that while expensive, that if my sales pages resonated with people and got more people to click and buy, it would be worth it.
+I quickly realized that while expensive, if my sales pages resonated with people and got more people to click and buy, it would be worth it.
 So, I took a chance.

 Once the pages were added, I started seeing things happen.
 I began to get more conversions right from the start.
 One person even emailed me to tell me he felt like I was talking directly to him, and he could not wait to get started.